Mellon

 The operating system for how your enterprise actually* runs

-Mellon runs the operational work your teams handle every day — to a higher standard, and at the volume growth demands — then turns the questions leadership keeps re-asking into sourced answers.
-One system, reading the tools you already use and keeping what it learns.
+Mellon runs the operational work your teams handle every day.
+It holds one standard, and holds it as the book grows.
+Then it turns the questions leadership keeps re-asking into answers you can trace to the source.
+One system.
+It reads the tools you already use, and keeps what it learns.

 • Answers the questions you re-ask